P&O Cruises Australia

-P&O Cruises Australia is a British-American owned cruise line with operational headquarters as part of Carnival Australia, based in Chatswood, New South Wales, Australia.
+P&O Cruises Australia was a British-American owned cruise line with operational headquarters as part of Carnival Australia, based in Chatswood, New South Wales, Australia.

-Originally a sister company of P&O Cruises in the United Kingdom, it was previously a constituent of the Peninsular & Oriental Steam Navigation Company and has a direct link in history to the world's first cruise ships.
-As such, it is one of the oldest cruise lines in the world, and now forms part of the Carnival Corporation & plc, managed locally by Carnival Australia.
-It currently operates three ships, sailing from various ports in Australia and New Zealand.
+Originally a sister company of P&O Cruises in the United Kingdom, it was previously a constituent of P&O and had a direct link in history to the world's first cruise ships.
+As such, it was one of the oldest cruise lines in the world, and latterly formed part of the Carnival Corporation & plc, managed locally by Carnival Australia.
+It operated three ships, sailing from various ports in Australia and New Zealand.
+In March 2025, P&O Cruises Australia was absorbed into Carnival Cruise Line.

 History

-Beginnings
+Beginnings: P&O in Australia

-P&O Cruises Australia originates from the passenger division of the Peninsular and Oriental Steam Navigation Company, a UK shipping company which operated the world's first passenger ships in the early 19th century.
-P&O subsequently became the first company to operate passenger routes to Australia, with the first of these voyages occurring in 1932.
-These passenger voyages evolved into cruise holidays that lead to P&O adopting the brand name of P&O Cruises, with the Australian service eventually becoming P&O Cruises Australia.
+P&O Cruises Australia originated from the passenger division of the P&O, a UK shipping company which operated the world's first passenger ships in the early 19th century.
+P&O subsequently became the first company to operate passenger routes to Australia.
+The first of these cruises was operated by Strathaird which sailed on 23 December 1932, carrying 1,100 passengers on a seven-day itinerary calling at Brisbane and Norfolk Island.
+The cruise sold out in just one day.

+Over the next 90 years, these passenger voyages evolved into cruise holidays that led to P&O adopting the brand name of P&O Cruises, with the Australian service eventually becoming P&O Cruises Australia.